-Partnership priorities Partnership outcomes Partnership performance indicators PRIORITY ONE Reduce poverty and deprivation Increasing proportion of working age residents across all cohorts have the necessary skills enabling them to compete for available jobs in the local economy and across the region Household incomes of welfare benefit claimants is maximized and they are more financially resilient Increasing proportion of local employers paying London Living Wage rate Increasing take-up of childcare through Best Start programme Work with CCG to review current practice around health issues and employment Percentage of working age adults claiming out-of-work benefits The reduction in the number of adults who have no qualifications in the borough - Number of households engaged with welfare teams who are being provided with debt / budgetary advice Percentage of people earning less than the London Living Wage Percentage of eligible three and four year olds accessing funded early education Percentage of eligible two year olds accessing funded early education PRIORITY TWO Prevent homelessness Reducing number of homeless presentations, particularly from the black community where the rate is high relative to other groups in the community Improving standards in the private rented sector A) The number of households accepted as homeless under the Housing Act.
-B) Reduction in the number of households accepted as homeless under the Housing Act from BME backgrounds The % of private rental housing stock licensed through the selective licensing scheme Affordability of private rent - median monthly private sector rent as a % of the median gross monthly salary PRIORITY THREE Support families with complex needs Individuals and families are able to achieve their full potential The number of families who have been successfully supported through the Think Family programme
+PRIORITY PARTNERSHIP OUTCOME PERFORMANCE INDICATORS WHO IS RESPONSIBLE?
+Reduce poverty and deprivation Increasing proportion of working age residents across all cohorts have the necessary skills enabling them to compete for available jobs in the local economy and across the region Household incomes of welfare benefit claimants is maximized and they are more financially resilient Increasing proportion of local employers paying London Living Wage rate Increasing take-up of childcare through Best Start programme Work with CCG to review current practice around health issues and employment Percentage of working age adults claiming out-of-work benefits AFC - JSA claimants indicator The reduction in the number of adults who have no qualifications in the borough - NEW AFC equalities indicator Number of households engaged with welfare teams who are being provided with debt / budgetary advice AFC Proportion of people earning less than the London Living Wage not AFC Percentage of eligible three and four year olds accessing funded early education AFC Percentage of eligible two year olds accessing funded early education AFC 2.
+Prevent homelessness Reducing number of homeless presentations, particularly from the black community where the rate is high relative to other groups in the community.
+Improving standards in the private rented sector A) The number of households accepted as homeless under the Housing Act AFC.
+B) Reduction in the number of households accepted as homeless under the Housing Act from BME backgrounds New AFC equalities indicator.
+The % of private rental housing stock licensed through the selective licensing scheme AFC Affordability of private rent - median monthly private sector rent as a % of the median gross monthly salary AFC Support families with complex needs Individuals and families are able to achieve their full potential The number of families who have been successfully supported through the Think Family programme AFC - Number of